demcp/awesome-web3-mcp-servers/README.md

 - [solana-foundation/solana-dev-mcp](https://github.com/solana-foundation/solana-dev-mcp) - This repository demonstrates a simple implementation of a Model Context Protocol (MCP) server for Solana development.
 - [CohumanSpace/digimon-engine](https://github.com/CohumanSpace/digimon-engine/tree/main/mcp) - Digimon Engine is an open-source gaming platform similar to Unreal Engine for AI gaming.
 It supports social and financial AI Agents, enabling immersive AI-native gameplay.
 - [noditlabs/nodit-mcp-server](https://github.com/noditlabs/nodit-mcp-server) - A Model Context Protocol (MCP) server that connects AI agents and developers to structured, context-ready blockchain data across multiple networks through Nodit's Web3 infrastructure.
+- [collinsezedike/metaplex-pnft-mcp](https://github.com/collinsezedike/metaplex-pnft-mcp/) - A TypeScript/Node.js Model Context Protocol (MCP) server that provides a structured and agent-friendly interface for the creation of programmable NFTs (pNFTs) using the Metaplex protocol on Solana.

 ### 💬 <a name="social"></a>Social